-KPI GRI SRS-305-2: Indirect (Scope 2) energy-related GHG emissions Unite discloses the following information:
+KPI GRI SRS-305-2: Indirect (Scope 2) energy-related GHG emissions The reporting organisation must disclose the following information:

-a) Gross location-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent.
+a) Gross volumes of energy indirect (Scope 2) GHG emissions in metric tons of CO_2 equivalent.

-b) If applicable, gross market-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent.
+b) f applicable, gross market-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent.

-c) If applicable, gases included in the calculation, whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3 or all.
+c) If applicable, gases included in the calculation, whether CO_2 , CH_4 , N_2O , HFCs, PFCs, SF6, NF3 or all.

-d) Base year for the calculation, if applicable, including: i) The rationale for choosing it ii) Emissions in the base year iii) The context for any significant changes in emissions that triggered recalculations of base year emissions.
+d) Base year for the calculation, if applicable, including:

+- i.)
+The rationale for choosing it;

+- ii.)
+Emissions in the base year;

+- iii.)
+The context for any significant changes in emissions that triggered recalculations of base year emissions.